Chopper1337/CS-CFG/README.md

-# Chopper's Counter-Strike: Global Offensive Configuation
+# Chopper's Counter-Strike: Global Offensive Configuration
 My CSGO config, based on [Budi's config](https://gist.github.com/nickbudi/3916475).

 This config is by "Chopper" not "[chopper](https://liquipedia.net/counterstrike/Chopper)", difference is he's pro, I'm not :))))